Asset Location Methodology

 Generally speaking, managing a fully diversified portfolio in each account means that there is no way to avoid placing some assets with the highest expected return in the taxable account.

 This variation is effective because it takes advantage of the fact that these two asset classes have very similar characteristics (expected returns, covariance and risk exposures) allowing them to play roughly the same role from an asset allocation perspective.
 Municipal bonds, however, are highly tax-efficient, and are very compelling in a taxable account.
 Taxable investment grade bonds have significant tax drag, and work best in a qualified account.
 Betterment has applied this substitution since 2014.
-As we shall see, this MUB/AGG substitution is incorporated into TCP’s methodology.

 The Basic Priority List

-Gobind Daryanani and Chris Cordaro sought to balance considerations around tax efficiency and expected return, and illustrated that when both are very low, location decisions with respect to those assets have very limited impact.9 That study inspired Michael Kitces, who leverages its insights into a more sophisticated approach to building a priority list.10 To visually capture the relationship between the two considerations, Kitces bends the one-dimensional list into a “smile.”
+Gobind Daryanani and Chris Cordaro sought to balance considerations around tax efficiency and expected return, and illustrated that when both are very low, location decisions with respect to those assets have very limited impact.5 That study inspired Michael Kitces, who leverages its insights into a more sophisticated approach to building a priority list.6 To visually capture the relationship between the two considerations, Kitces bends the one-dimensional list into a "smile."

 Asset Location Priority List

-The rendering is both effective, and delightfully simple.
 Assets with a high expected return that are also very tax-efficient go in the taxable account.
 Assets with a high expected return that are also very tax-inefficient go in the qualified accounts, starting with the TEA.
-The “smile” guides us in filling the accounts from both ends simultaneously, and by the time we get to the middle, whatever decisions we make with respect to those assets just “don’t matter” much.
+The "smile" guides us in filling the accounts from both ends simultaneously, and by the time we get to the middle, whatever decisions we make with respect to those assets just "don’t matter" much.

 However, Kitces augments the graph in short order, recognizing that the basic "smile" does not capture a third key consideration—the impact of liquidation tax.
 Because capital gains will eventually be realized in a taxable account, but not in a TEA, even a highly tax-efficient asset might be better off in a TEA, if its expected return is high enough.
 The next iteration of the "smile" illustrates this preference.

-With Limited High Return Inefficient Assets
+Asset Location Priority List with Limited High Return Inefficient Assets

 Part IV: TCP Methodology

-By now, it should be clear that there is no one-size-fits-all asset location for every set of inputs.
+There is no one-size-fits-all asset location for every set of inputs.
 Some circumstances apply to all investors, but shift through time—the expected return of each asset class (which combines separate assumptions for the risk-free rate and the excess return), as well as dividend yields, QDI percentages, and tax laws.
 Other circumstances are personal—which accounts the client has, the relative balance of each account, and the client’s time horizon.

 Solving for multiple variables while respecting defined constraints is a problem that can be effectively solved by linear optimization.
 This method is used to maximize some value, which is represented by a formula called an "objective function."
 What we seek to maximize is the after-tax value of the overall portfolio at the end of the time horizon.